Ankan982/Ankan982/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Multi National Company
+- 🔭 I’m currently working on ... a Multinational Company
 - 🌱 I’m currently learning ...
 NodeJs
 - 👯 I’m looking to collaborate on ...ReactJs &  MongoDB
 - 🤔 I’m looking for help with ...Blockchain Technology